akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 Each of these two axes take into account several criteria to come up with an overall **quality score** for each product of your catalog.

 ## How is the quality score calculated?
-The **enrichment axis** takes into account the percentage of attributes with values in your product edit form (whether the attributes are required for completeness or not).
+The **enrichment axis** takes into account:
+- The percentage of attributes with values in your product edit form (whether the attributes are required for completeness or not).

-We now know that an image is a must-have for a compelling product description.
-Data quality insights ensures that all your products have at least one image for your customers to see.
+- Whether your product is illustrated by at least one image (an image is a must-have for a compelling product description).

 The **consistency axis** is a mix of the following criteria:
 - Spell check: localizable text and text areas, attribute labels and attribute options are checked for spelling mistakes.